Who is Jermaine Pennant? Celebrity Big Brother contestant profile

 Who is Jermaine Pennant?

-Pennant is a footballer from Nottingham (he started his career in Notts County’s youth team), who rose to prominence during a three-year spell at Liverpool FC under Rafa Benitez between 2006-09, following a fruitless 6 years at Arsenal which were mostly spent out on loan at the likes of Watford, Leeds and Birmingham.
+Pennant is a footballer from Nottingham (he started his career in Notts County’s youth team) who rose to prominence during a three-year spell at Liverpool FC under Rafa Benitez between 2006-09, following a fruitless six years at Arsenal which were mostly spent out on loan at the likes of Watford, Leeds and Birmingham.

 His early career was plagued with personal drama.
 In 2004, he was handed a 16-month ban from driving, and during the ban he crashed his Mercedes into a lamp-post in Aylesbury drink driving while uninsured.
 He was sentenced to 90 days in prison in early 2006, and served 30 days before returning to play football for Birmingham City with an electronic tag.